ctchou/dircifrar/README.md

 https://libsodium.gitbook.io/doc/

+Pynacl together with the pre-compiled binary of libsodium can be installed using:

 ```
 pip install pynacl
 ```

-should automatically install the pre-compiled binary of libsodium.

 The tests use **pytest**: